solidusio-contrib/solidus_graphql_api-deprecated/README.md

 ## How to Contribute

-In solidus_graphql_api, GraphQL files are located in directory `lib/solidus_graphql_api/graphql/`.
-That directory is further divided into two parts:

-1. The schema part, i.e. the files kept in the subdirectory `schema/`
-1. The implementation part, i.e. all other files outside of the subdirectory `schema/`

-And additionally, there is also top-level directory `spec/` with all the tests.
+In solidus_graphql_api, GraphQL files are located in directory `lib/solidus_graphql_api/graphql/schema/`.
+And additionally, there is also top-level directory `spec/` with all the specs.

 To e.g. implement `Order.totalTax`, you would do as follows:

-1. Add the schema definition code to pre-defined location in file `./lib/solidus_graphql_api/graphql/schema/types/order.rb`
+1. Add the schema definition and the implementation code in file `./lib/solidus_graphql_api/graphql/schema/types/order.rb`
-1. Add code to pre-defined location in file `./lib/solidus_graphql_api/graphql/types/order.rb`
+1. Add specs in file `./spec/graphql/schema/types/order_spec.rb`
-1. Modify test in pre-defined location in file `./spec/graphql/types/order_spec.rb`
-1. After enabling at least one `it` block in the test file, run rspec on it &mdash; `rspec ./spec/graphql/types/order_spec.rb`
-1. After tests pass, update `README.md` to mark new GraphQL calls as implemented and submit a PR
+1. After specs pass, update `README.md` to mark new GraphQL calls as implemented and submit a PR

-Notes / additional help on adding code and tests follow:
+Notes / additional help on adding code and specs follow:

 ### Adding GraphQL Field Implementations